GeekBrucy/mySnippets/AWS/Certificates/Notes/16_Lambda/16_08_Cognito.md

 - Cognito Identity Pools (Federated Identity):
   - Provide AWS credentials to users so they can access AWS resources directly
   - Integrate with Cognito User Pools as an identity provider
-- Cognito vs IAM: “hundreds of users”, ”mobile users”, “authenticate with SAML”
+- Cognito vs IAM: "hundreds of users", "mobile users", "authenticate with SAML"

 # Cognito User Pools (CUP) – User Features